rughh/ruby-unconf-website/index.md

 ## Let's meet and talk about Ruby

-Ruby Unconf Hamburg 2018 will probably happen on 5th and 6th of May 2018.
-We're currently trying to secure a venue.
+Ruby Unconf Hamburg 2018 will happen on 5th and 6th of May 2018.

 You decide on the topics, talks and speakers.
 This is your conference. <br />
 Give a talk, get inspired, code together, talk to people.